AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Data_model_and_variables.md

 ##	Displaying device data model and running simple actions

-{{ short_name }} gives you the possibility to view and perform actions on the data model of individual devices defined by the LwM2M protocol.
+{{ coiote_short_name }} gives you the possibility to view and perform actions on the data model of individual devices defined by the LwM2M protocol.
 This view is available under the **Objects** panel of your device.
 Read this chapter to learn how to use the panel.

 ![The Objects panel](images/image062.png "The Objects panel")